TBalo/BankTransaction-PassBook-/README.md

 ASP.NET Core MVC 6

 ## WHAT TO LEARN
-DBconnection string, Database Migration, Dependency injection are implemented.
+Operations as Dependency injection, Database Migration, DBconnection string definition are implemented.

 ## CREDITS